-Jeffrey ArcherJeffrey Howard Archer, Baron Archer of Weston-Super-Mare (born 15 April 1940) is an English novelist, former politician, convicted perjurer, and peer of the realm.
+Jeffrey ArcherJeffrey Howard Archer, Baron Archer of Weston-super-Mare (born 15 April 1940) is an English novelist, life peer and former politician.
 Before becoming an author, Archer was a Member of Parliament (1969–1974), but did not seek re-election after a financial scandal that left him almost bankrupt.
-He revived his fortunes as a best-selling novelist; his books have sold between 250 and 330 million copies worldwide.
+He revived his fortunes as a best-selling novelist; he claims his books have sold more than 320 million copies worldwide.

 Archer became deputy chairman of the Conservative Party (1985–86), before resigning after a newspaper accused him of paying money to a prostitute.
 In 1987, he won a court case and was awarded large damages because of this claim.
 He was made a life peer in 1992 and subsequently became Conservative candidate to be the first elected Mayor of London.
-He had to resign his candidacy in 1999 after it emerged that he had lied in his 1987 libel case.
-He was imprisoned (2001–03) for perjury and perverting the course of justice, ending his elected political career.
+He resigned his candidacy in 1999 after it emerged that he had lied in his 1987 libel case.
+He was imprisoned (2001–2003) for perjury and perverting the course of justice, ending his active political career.
 Provided by wikipedia

 Showing 1 - 1 of 1 for search: 'Archer, Jeffrey', query time: 0.01s